hcschuetz/sphere-texturing/README.md

 Hints:
 - Click the step button to proceed and use the slider to set your preferred animation speed.
+- Drag the sphere to turn it around so that you can see things from different angles.
 - Add a query parameter "`start`" to the URL if you want to start at a particular step.
 - Add a query parameter "`n`" to the URL to set the subdivision